-Marino Charalambous, represents the first four schools funded by the CBS and as such approved many of the agreements between the CBS and Solar Options for Schools Ltd.

-Other than valid expenses, the Directors do not receive any payment as directors, although they are entitled to the small finder fees offered by the CBS to any party making a successful school introduction.
+Robert Schrimpff and Ann Flaherty are also directors of Solar Options for Schools Ltd. They were two of the founding directors and helped set-up the CBS.
+They were re-elected at an AGM when their original term expired.
+They abstain from voting on any Board approvals related to contracts associated with Solar Options for Schools Ltd. Other than valid expenses, the Directors do not receive any payment as directors, although they are entitled to the small finder fees offered by the CBS to any party making a successful school introduction.
 They would abstain from approving projects they introduced.